The Airmen's Stories - P/O G M Forrester

 Called to full-time service at the outbreak of war, Forrester completed his flying training at 12 FTS Grantham.
 He was commissioned on 6th July 1940 and arrived at 6 OTU Sutton Bridge on that day for a conversion course on Hurricanes.
 He was posted to 605 Squadron at Drem on 3rd August.
 The squadron moved south to Croydon in early September.

 In a late afternoon engagement on the 9th Forrester collided with a He111 of Stab/KG53 over Alton, Hampshire.
 The bomber lost a wing and crashed at Southfield Farm, near Chawton.
 Forrester was killed when his Hurricane, L2059, crashed at Southwood Farm near Shalden.
+He was identified by his engraved silver cigarette case.

 He is buried in Odiham Cemetery, Hampshire.